tbali0524/playground-c2779db2/markdowns/static-analysis.md

 The best approach is this:

-* Start with the lowest rule level by ising the command line argument `--level 0`.
+* Start with the lowest rule level by using the command line argument `--level 0`.
 Now only the most basic rules are checked.
 * Go over the error messages one by one.
 Either modify your code to conform, or add some exceptions _(see later)_.
 * When your code passes at this rule level, increase the level setting, rinse and repeat.
 * The maximum level is 9, with some quite strict rules, but it is absolutely OK to stop the process earlier.